 A student shall not smoke in any part of the School building or on the building grounds.
 The Fire Code prohibits smoking in any school facility.
-Common sense and health concerns likewise dictate that no smoking can or will be permitted inside any school buildings.
-Additionally, no smoking is permitted on school grounds.
-This includes the stairwells, elevators, sidewalks in front of or adjacent to the building, or the area behind the building.
-No student may possess any cigarettes, e-cigs, vaporizers, hookah sticks, tobacco products, lighters, matches or any smoking or incendiary device on school grounds.
+Common sense and health concerns likewise dictate that no smoking can or will be permitted inside school buildings.
+Additionally, no smoking is allowed on school grounds.
+Including stairwells, elevators, and sidewalks in front of or adjacent to or behind the building.
+No student may possess cigarettes, e-cigs, vaporizers, hookah sticks, tobacco products, lighters, matches, or any smoking or incendiary device on school grounds.